Genivia/ugrep/README.md

            -y, --any-line
                   Any line is output (passthru).
 Non-matching lines are output as context with a `-' separator.
-See also options -A, -B, and  -C.
+See also options -A, -B and -C.

            -Z[[+-~]MAX], --fuzzy[=[+-~]MAX]
                   Fuzzy  mode:  report  approximate  pattern  matches  within  MAX errors.
 By  default, MAX is 1: one deletion, insertion or sub- stitution is allowed.
 When `+' and/or  `-'  precede  MAX,  only insertions and/or deletions are allowed, respectively.
 When `~' precedes MAX, substitution counts as one  error.
 For  example, -Z+~3  allows  up  to  three insertions or substitutions, but no deletions.
 The first character of an approximate  match  always matches  the  begin  of  a  pattern.
 Option --sort=best orders matching files by  best  match.
 No  whitespace  may  be  given between -Z and its argument.

            -z, --decompress
                   Decompress  files  to search, when compressed.
 Archives (.cpio, .pax, .tar and .zip) and compressed archives (e.g.  .taz,  .tgz, .tpz,  .tbz,  .tbz2, .tb2, .tz2, .tlz, .txz, .tzst) are searched and matching pathnames  of  files  in  archives  are  output  in braces.
 If  -g,  -O,  -M,  or  -t is specified, searches files stored in archives whose filenames match globs,  match  filename extensions,  match  file  signature  magic  bytes, or match file types, respectively.
 Supported compression formats: gzip (.gz), compress  (.Z),  zip,  bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2, .tb2, .tz2), lzma and xz  (requires  suffix  .lzma, .tlz,  .xz,  .txz),  lz4  (requires suffix .lz4), zstd (requires suffix .zst, .zstd, .tzst).

            --zmax=NUM
-                  When  used  with option -z (--decompress), searches the contents of compressed files and archives stored within archives  for  up to NUM recursive levels deep.
+                  When used with option -z (--decompress), searches  the  contents of compressed files and archives stored within archives by up to NUM recursive expansions.
 The  default  --zmax=1  only  permits searching  uncompressed  files  stored in cpio, pax, tar and zip archives; compressed files and archives are detected  as  binary files  and  are effectively ignored.
 Specify --zmax=2 to search compressed files and archives stored in cpio, pax, tar  and  zip archives.
 NUM may range from 1 to 99 for up to 99 decompression and  de-archiving  steps.
-Larger  NUM values gradually degrade performance.
+Increasing  NUM   values   gradually degrades performance.

            -0, --null
                   Prints  a  zero-byte (NUL) after the file name.
 This option can be used with commands such as `find -print0' and `xargs  -0'  to process arbitrary file names.

            A  `--' signals the end of options; the rest of the parameters are FILE arguments, allowing filenames to begin with a `-' character.

            Long options may start with `--no-' to disable, when applicable.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that `.' matches any non-newline character.
 Pattern `\n' matches a newline character.
 Multiple lines may be matched with patterns  that match one or more newline characters.

     EXIT STATUS